HamidAsiabari/serverasistant/docs/setup/startup-guide.md

 ## Security Notes

-- The startup scripts create persistent storage with appropriate permissions
+- The setup scripts create persistent storage with appropriate permissions
 - SSL certificates are generated for local development
 - For production, replace self-signed certificates with proper ones
 - Review and customize configurations before deployment